zoot101/snapraid-daily/README.md

 email notifications.
 No emails are sent if this is omitted.
 The default is empty, whereby no emails are sent.

-See the example here to set up the email notifications:
+See the example here to set up the email notifications.
+A sample config is provided for gmail along with instructions to set it up.
+It should be simple to adapt for other email providers also:
 https://github.com/zoot101/snapraid-daily/tree/main/docs/muttrc-examples

 ### email\_address